shawbyoung/sports-betting-arbitrage/README.md

 1. I think we'll want to write our own APIs for different sports.
 Let's keep our scope small and stick to 2-3 sportsbooks to begin with.
 We can do this with the request library.
-We can consider using JS for latency.
-Unlikely for that to be super useful though.
+Consider using JS for latency? actually have no clue about that shit. i mean we could always do c++ but that seems lowkey ridiculous. our bottleneck isn't api anyways.

-We can asynchronously call the api for each book to improve latency.
+We should asynchronously call the api for each book to improve latency.

 TODO:
  - buildout api for draftkings